SLiPs23/azure-demo/tf-deploy/README.md

 `az ad sp create-for-rbac --name ServicePrincipalK8s`

-Next we are going to set a couple of Terraform variables and you can get these by looking at the output of the previous command
+Next we are going to set a couple of Terraform variables and you can get these by looking at the output of the previous command:

 `export TF_VAR_client_id=$appId`